10 Striking 3D Website Examples (and How They’re Made)

 That isn’t to say that 2D isn’t still an effective way to design a website.
 But 3D features can add a bit of excitement that piques people’s curiosity and inspires them to go further.

-It’s worth mentioning that while 3D websites work well at fast internet speeds and on modern laptops and mobile devices, they can be a bit buggy on older gear.
-You’ll find that most 3D website examples don’t go for full-on VR-like experiences, but rather use 3D visuals to highlight specific moments and make them memorable.
+It's worth noting that while 3D websites work well at fast internet speeds and on modern devices, they can be demanding on older hardware.
+Most 3D website examples don't go for full VR-like experiences.
+Instead, they use 3D visuals to highlight specific moments and make them memorable.
+Used selectively, 3D goes beyond the grid and creates experiences that feel genuinely immersive.

 [image/graphic relating to above]